Skip to primary navigation Skip to content Skip to footer

 Islay Book Festival and Islay Jazz Festival

-Whisky and astounding nature are not the only things Islay has to offer – here you’ll find a thriving cultural scene, with a wonderful book festival bringing authors to the Outer Hebrides and celebrating the local Gaelic Heritage.
+Whisky and astounding nature are not the only things Islay has to offer – here you’ll find a thriving cultural scene, with a fantastic book festival bringing authors to the Outer Hebrides and celebrating the local Gaelic Heritage.
 If music is more your cup of tea, you’ll have a wonderful time at the Jazz festival, which is organised in November.
 Great music and rhythm to keep your body and soul warm during the cooler months!

 Jura Music Festival